 - Hormonal birth control methods – If hormone imbalance is the reason for your period cramps, then your doctor might recommend you to use hormonal birth control.
 In addition to preventing pregnancy, taking hormonal birth control can help correct the levels of estrogen and progesterone in your body, which affects the thickness of the uterine lining.
 However, some birth control methods result in women skipping their cycle, eliminating cramps which are not good.

 - Prescription medication – When over-the-counter medicines don’t treat cramps, the doctor might prescribe you nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medicines are much more helpful than over-the-counter medicines.
+These medicines are much more helpful like probiotics for recurring BV than over-the-counter medicines.
 They significantly reduce prostaglandins in your uterus, which in turn results in thinning the uterine lining and alleviating cramps.
 Prescription medication is advised when women experience severe, chronic cramps.

 To know more about the best gynecologist near you or the best ladies gynecologist near you head to Chhaa Jaa.